Share this Article

 I knew that when my mom passed away, I’d have to find a place to live.
 I was living with her in the South Bronx, in an apartment she had rented for over 40 years.
 The landlord was firm that I was not allowed on the lease.

 In July 2016, I was combing the Internet, looking for affordable housing.
 I ran across an article about a lottery for rental apartments opening on the Upper West Side.
-The rents were starting at $432.59.
-Not only was this in the budget, it could afford me the type of living experience I’d never had.
+The rent started at $432.59.
+Not only was this in my budget, it could afford me the type of living experience I’d never had.

-Editor’s note: Lcee is a U.S. Navy veteran who served from 1988-1991.
-A Bronx native, she moved home to care for her ailing mother.
+Editor’s note: Lcee is a Bronx native and a U.S. Navy veteran who served from 1988-1991 and moved home to care for her ailing mother.
 She asked us to refer to her by a nickname.
 Brick Underground's Inside Stories features first-person accounts of dramatic, real-life New York City real estate experiences.
 An earlier version of this post was published in October 2018.
 We are presenting it again in case you missed it.]

 I followed the link provided and signed up at Housing Connect, the website run by New York City’s Department of Housing Preservation and Development (HPD), where you can search for housing lotteries.
 When I read that veterans are raised to the top of the list, I could hardly contain myself.
 I quickly hunted down my DD-214 (military discharge form) to send with the application.